-• Evolving business processes: Business processes are constantly changing to meet the needs of various stakeholders.
-In addition, control measures by authorities are evolving to better facilitate legitimate business transactions.
-SWI projects need to be robust and flexible to cater to evolving business requirements.
+Evolving business processes.
+The business process is constantly changing to needs the business needs of varies stakeholders.
+In addition to that, the control measures by the Authorities are evolving to better facilitate the legitimate business transactions.
+The SWI projects need to be robust and flexible to cater for the evolving business needs.

-620 621 • Legal requirements: Due to their national regulations, some Governments are obligated to limit the exchange of sensitive business data to protect the interests of the business community and its Government.
-As such, the level of detail to be exchanged between SWI stakeholders is limited by such obligations.
-Appropriate laws and regulations need to be enacted between participating countries and different authorities for the collection, use, sharing and protection of information needed for effective and efficient SWI implementation.
+• Legal requirement.
+Due to the national regulations, some governments are obligated to limit the sensitive business data exchange to protect the interests of the business community and its government.
+As such the level of details to be exchanged within SWI stakeholders are limited to such obligations.
+Appropriate regulations and laws for information collection and sharing between participating countries and different authorities need to be enacted for the effectiveness and efficiency of SWI implementation.

-Disparity in the level of National Single Window implementation: Because a NSW as an important component in the SWI implementation project, the parties involved in the project need to ensure the respective NSW will meet the business needs of the SWI stakeholders.
+• Disparity in the level of National Single Window implementation.
+NSW as an important component in the SWI project implementation, the parties involved in the SWI project shall ensure the respective NSW would meet the business needs of the SWI stakeholders.

-Funding/costs: The sources of funding for SWI implementation and operation vary according to the organizational/regional culture and nature of SWI implementation.
-The magnitude and profile of the required funding over time should be defined in a business case.
-Following are some examples of the funding strategy to be considered:

-Direct funding from the participating Economies 0

-Private Finance Initiative (PFI) by the beneficiary of the SWI stakeholders 0

-Funding by donor organization 0

-Fee based on SWI services where a viable business model to be deployed for the SWI users to reimburse the development and ongoing operation of SWI

-636 Mixture of above mentioned sources 0
+- Funding/Costs.
+The source of funding for the SWI implementation and operation vary according to the organizational/regional culture and nature of SWI implementation.
+The required funding's magnitude and profile over time should be defined in a business case.
+Following are some examples of the funding strategy to be considered: - Direct funding form the participating Economies - o Private Finance Initiative (PFI) by the beneficiary of the SWI stakeholders - 633 o Funding by donor organization - Fee based on SWI services where a viable business model to be deployed for the SWI users to reimburse the development and ongoing operational of SWI - Mixture of above mentioned sources

-Structure of the Guideline's annexes 6.
+6. Structure of the Guideline Annexes

-639 In order to facilitate the use of these Guidelines, considerations have been organized among three 640 topic areas, included as: Business Needs, Semantic Requirements, and Legal, Managerial, and
+In order to facilitate the use of these guidelines, considerations have been organized among three topic areas included as: Business Need, Semantic Requirements, and Legal, Managerial, and

 Administrative Aspects.
-These areas align with interoperability frameworks already in use (e.g. the EU Interoperability Framework) and allow for guidance to be sought in accordance with areas of specific interest to user groups, while all interrelate: "Why" and "How".
+These areas align with interoperability frameworks already in use (e.g. the EU Interoperability Framework) and allow for guidance to be sought in accordance with areas of specific interest to user groups.
+While all interrelate: "Why" and "How"